solvialab/infragate-landing/docs/features.md

 ## Admin panel

-Five dedicated admin pages accessible to users with the `admin` role:
+Six dedicated admin pages accessible to users with the `admin` role:

 ### All Clusters
 - Every cluster across all users with status, owner, CIDR, K8s version, tier, resources, cost, and age